dsouzajaison/web_app/README.md

 now that all the dependencies installed.Navigate to src folder.
 #### Run application
 ````
-cd Univention_GmbH_web_app/src/
+cd src/
 ````
 Run the app with command line
 ````
 python main.py
 ````
-click the the localhost link to redirect to app webpage.
+click the the localhost link to redirect to app webpage.or copy paste the link to browser.

 ## project-Info